iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > Great first experience!
 First time I used the app and it ran smoothly.
 I didn't give it 5 stars only because the video to submit pictures wouldn't work.<br> :date: __2020-10-10 18:57:33__

 > I can't get the sound to go up loud enough to hear the physicians.<br> :date: __2020-10-04 20:53:15__

-> Quick and easy just answer a few questions and they set u up with a doctor<br> :date: __2020-09-17 00:51:43__

-> Doesn't have the same options available as the website, for example, when looking for a therapist it only showed me one, but on the website there was at least a dozen or so.
-Could probably use some updating, but still a convenient app to use.<br> :date: __2020-09-16 00:47:30__

-> My first experience was a positive one.
-Very easy to use.
-And the comfort of being @ home made talking to the dr even less stressful.<br> :date: __2020-09-15 01:17:18__